MoneyLion/coding-challenge-search-ui/README.md

 * The API server is run on port `3001` while the React UI is run on port `3000`
 * Your UI can call `/api/data?search=[some-query]` directly since the request will be proxied to `http://localhost/api/data?...`
-* You will need access the API on port `3001` if you're testing the API directly from outside your application (e.g. http://localhost:3001/api/data?search=credit)
+* You will to need access the API on port `3001` if you're testing it directly from outside your application (e.g. http://localhost:3001/api/data?search=credit)

 ## The Problem